MikeMcGrain/digital_clock_app/README.md

 # digital_clock_app
-Displays time and date in web browser and includes other viewing options
+Displays date and time in browser.
+Can toggle between 12-hour format and 24-hour format.